JanMa/openbao-plugin-secrets-nomad/README.md

 # OpenBao Plugin: Nomad Secrets Backend

+> [!IMPORTANT]
+> The Nomad Secrets Backend plugin was transferred to the [openbao/openbao-plugins](https://github.com/openbao/openbao-plugins) repository.
+> This repository is now archived.

 This is a standalone backend plugin for use with [OpenBao](https://www.github.com/openbao/openbao).
 This plugin generates Nomad ACL tokens dynamically based on pre-existing Nomad ACL policies.